 Furthermore, studies have shown that experiential training is actually more easily and long-lastingly remembered than just using text-books and white-board explanations.

 VR educational experiences don’t need to be confined to the classroom.
 Even though the coronavirus is keeping us at home, VR can take us anywhere in the world.
 Read here how VRdirect helped Deutsche Welle produce an educational app that gives you the VR experience of visiting a selection of German World Heritage Sites: Discover German UNESCO World Heritage Sites as an immersive experience.

-VRdirect’s platform for creating and distributing VR experiences works across multiple devices, meaning that they will work whether embedded on a website, or as a phone app, or using full-blown VR headsets.
-The experiences are all stored centrally too, meaning that they can be amended or added to and the new lectures are instantly available.
+VRdirect’s platform for creating and distributing Virtual Reality projects works across multiple devices, meaning that they will work whether embedded on a website, or as a phone app, or using full-blown VR headsets.
+The projects are all stored centrally too, meaning that they can be amended or added to and the new lectures are instantly available.

 Attending VR Events Without the Infection Risk

 Sports events, trade fairs, rock concerts, festivals and conferences; thousands of events are having to be postponed or cancelled across the world due to COVID-19 fears.
 Naturally this adds up to a lot of lost revenue, lost jobs, stress for the organizers and performers, and disappointment for ticket-holders.